babarnescocke/ansible-yay/README.md

 # ansible-yay

+An unpatching fork of mnussbaum's ansible-yay that removes make dependencies and will do yay -Swyu as well

 An Ansible module for installing [AUR](https://aur.archlinux.org/) packages via the [yay][yay] AUR helper.

 This assumes your target node already has yay and its dependecies installed.

 ## Dependencies (Managed Node)